ilnerdchuck/vault/vault/index.md

 note structure:
  - title: title to display
  - tags: macro arera of intrest of the note (Ex.
-VHDL, c++, MOS tecnology)
+VHDL, c++) specific but not too mutch, a tag that is shared among more notes
+ - bottom:
+    - References: used to link other related topics